jbmontgomery21/qlab-scripts/README.md

 -useful for ex. putting an "x" in front of every cue that was cut, or "v" in front of every cue triggered by video

+### bulk MIDI renumber
+- default hotkey ⌃⌥M

+- will apply selected values as new MIDI triggers for all selected cues and change name to reflect this

+- similar to "set MIDI values"

+- 4 options for these scripts. set triggers by hardcoded values in the header of the script, or with a dialogue box.

+- similarly, set of options that ONLY do CC for simplicity, or that has a menu option for note_on, note_off, control_change, and program_change

 ### cleanup disarms.applescript
 -default hotkey ^⇧C